What you’ll learn:

 These cuts get their names from the way the footage appears on the editing timeline – audio starting before the video resembles a J, and audio extending out past the video resembles an L.

-VEGAS Pro and VEGAS Movie Studio Platinum make creating L-cuts and J-cuts simple and easy.
+VEGAS Pro makes creating L-cuts and J-cuts simple and easy.
 In this tutorial, we’ll teach you how.
-The process is the same in both programs!

 We’ll go through these steps: